Midyear Tax Checkup: 6 Strategies to Help Optimize Your Financial Health

 Retiring?
 Take the required minimum distribution (RMD)

-If you’re 72½ or older, you must take an RMD from your IRA.
+If you are 72½ or older, you must take an RMD from your IRA.
 The amount is calculated based on your age, the account value, and IRS tables.
 Failure to take an RMD can result in steep penalties (up to 25%), so be sure to speak with your advisor about the requirements.

 Flexible spending accounts (FSAs): Use ’em or lose ’em!

 Most FSAs are required to be used by the end of the tax year or the balance is forfeited.
-Many everyday medical expenses—such as bandages, contact lenses, pain relievers, and even sunscreen—are FSA eligible.
+Many everyday medical expenses — such as bandages, contact lenses, pain relievers, and even sunscreen — are FSA eligible.
 Purchase these products now to draw down your account balance and avoid losing funds at year-end.
 If you have questions about how to use an FSA or which expenses qualify, ask the benefits coordinator at your company.

 Use 529 plans to save for education

-Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.
+Mercer Advisors Inc. is a parent company of Mercer Global Advisors Inc. and is not involved with investment services.
 Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an investment advisor with the SEC.
 The firm only transacts business in states where it is properly registered or is excluded or exempted from registration requirements.

 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.
 Some of the research and ratings shown in this presentation come from third parties that are not affiliated with Mercer Advisors.
 The information is believed to be accurate but is not guaranteed or warranted by Mercer Advisors.
 Content, research, tools and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
 For financial planning advice specific to your circumstances, talk to a qualified professional at Mercer Advisors.